Chennaiyil Oru Naal: Cast

-Cameo appearances

 Production

 At the hundredth day celebrations of the 2011 Malayalam film Traffic, Kamal Haasan, who was the chief guest at the ceremony announced that he would remake the film into Tamil with Rajesh Pillai as the film's director.
 However, due to his extended involvement in his directorial venture, Haasan opted out of the film by November 2011 and R. Sarathkumar was subsequently chosen to replace him.
 The director postponed the film, mentioning that it would restart after the Hindi version was complete.
-Soon the actor's wife, Raadhika, joined the film and agreed to produce the venture alongside Listin Stephen.
+Soon the actor's wife, Radhika, joined the film and agreed to produce the venture alongside Listin Stephen.
 Remya Nambeesan was signed on to reprise her role from the original.
 In March 2012, Rajesh Pillai left the remake citing scheduling issues and was replaced by his assistant Shaheed Khader.

 The film was officially launched on 21 June 2012.
 She confirmed that Parvathy would make a comeback to Tamil cinema with her role in the venture.